20 Things You Need for a New Puppy

 7. A Collar and ID Tag

 Make sure you have a adjustable dog collar and personalized ID tag from day one.
 Even if you have a fenced yard and aren't taking your puppy out on walks until she's fully vaccinated, there will always be unforeseen opportunities for her to escape.
 An ID tag is the most likely way you'll be reunited with your puppy if or when she escapes.
-Most people have a name, phone number, and street address engraved.

 An ID tag is essential because most young puppies aren't microchipped.
 The chip injectors are big so most people wait to get the insertion done under general anesthesia during de-sexing around 6-12 months; the ideal timing of de-sexing a puppy depends on whether you're spaying a girl or neutering a boy.